 If you’re just learning about the world of computers and electronics, the terminology used to refer to different parts can be confusing.
-One component term you may have encountered is “CPU,” which is an acronym for central processing unit.
+One component term you may have encountered is “CPU,” which is an initialism for central processing unit.

 CPUs are built by placing billions of microscopic transistors onto a single computer chip.
 Those transistors allow it to make the calculations it needs to run programs that are stored on your system’s memory.
-They’re effectively minute gates that switch on or off, thereby conveying the ones or zeros that translate into everything you do with the device, be it watching videos, or writing an email.
+They’re effectively minute gates that switch on or off, thereby conveying the ones or zeros that translate into everything you do with the device, be it watching videos or writing an email.

 One of the most common advancements of CPU technology is in making those transistors smaller and smaller.
 That’s resulted in the improvement to CPU speed over the decades, often referred to as Moore’s Law.